Open-Turing-Project/TuringDocs/markdown/paramdeclaration.md

             result M
         end findZero
 ## Details
-Form (b) of _paramDeclaration_ is used to specify formal parameters that are themselves procedures or functions.
+Form -  of _paramDeclaration_ is used to specify formal parameters that are themselves procedures or functions.
 For example, in the _findZero_ function, _f_ is a formal parameter that is itself a function.
-The subprogram type can be used to replace form (b).
+The subprogram type can be used to replace form - .
 In particular, the header to the _findZero_ function can be replaced by the following with no change in the action.
 The names _g_ and _x_ serve no purpose, except as place holders in the declaration of _f_.

         function findZero ( f : function g ( x : real) : real,
                         left, right, accuracy : real ) : real
 ## Details
 Parameters that are declared non **var** should, in principle, be constant.
 Unfortunately, there is an anomalous situation in which these can change.
 This occurs when the parameter is passed by reference, because it is a non scalar such as a string.
 If the actual parameter is changed while the subprogram is executing, the formal parameter will change as well.

 You can also optionally use the **register** keyword to request that the variable be placed in a machine register.
-This changes form (a) to allow the optional use of the **register** keyword.
-The syntax for form (a) is actually:
+This changes form -  to allow the optional use of the **register** keyword.
+The syntax for form -  is actually:

 In the current (1999) implementation, programs are run interpretively using pseudo-code, which has no machine registers, and the **register** keyword is ignored.
 See **register** for restrictions on the use of register parameters.